jchen9314/DSCI_522_jchen9314_apchiodo/doc/wine_quality_analysis_report.md

 **Table 2:**

-Figure X shows the importance of each feature for classifying the wine quality.
+Figure 3 shows the importance of each feature for classifying the wine quality.
 The three most important features according to our results are alcohol, volatile acidity, and sulphates with an importance of about 0.28, 0.12, and 0.12, respectively.

+**Figure 3:** An ordered plot showing feature importance as determined by our decision tree classification.
 <img src="../results/figures/feature_importance.png" width="450px" style="display: block; margin: auto;" />

 ### Discussion